 Drake tops Wichita State for first NCAA win in 50 years

-WEST LAFAYETTE, Ind.
-(AP) Drake's small, energetic contingent of fans sounded like it had waited forever to let loose.
+WEST LAFAYETTE, Ind. – Drake’s small, energetic contingent of fans sounded like it had waited forever to let loose.

 The several hundred blue-clad supporters who got to see the Bulldogs in person on Thursday night ended up witnessing the team’s first NCAA Tournament win in a half-century.